Stefan-Driessen/ProMoTe/ProMoTe.md

     </tr>
     <tr>
       <td>Usage Note:</td>
       <td>Logical schemas describe the structure of data that holds true across different distributions of the dataset.
-Structural descriptions of different distributions are described in [pmt:technicalSchema](#property-technical-schema)</td>
+Structural descriptions of different distributions are described in <a href="#property-technical-schema">pmt:technicalSchema</a></td>
     </tr>
     <tr>
       <td>Motivation:</td>